open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

 This instrumentation by default collects all the incoming http requests.
 It allows filtering of requests by using `Filter` function in `AspNetCoreInstrumentationOptions`.
-This can be used to filter out any requests based on some condition.
-The Filter receives the `HttpContext` of the incoming request, and filters out the request if the Filter returns false or throws exception.
+This defines the condition for allowable requests.
+The Filter receives the `HttpContext` of the incoming request, and does not instrument the request if the Filter returns false or throws exception.

 The following code snippet shows how to use `Filter` to filter out all POST